-We conclude the paper with a comment on human's impact on biodiversity that is implied by our result and hard to ignore.
-First an observation, the rise of the human species can be considered as the trophication of one super species atop all foodwebs.
-This reality alone will accelerate the demise of most endangered species (Fig. 2b).
-It seems to be another reasonable observation that our transforming natural habitats into agricultural land at the rate and scale parallel the human population explosion is the primary component of our species's competitive edge against other species, and the increasingly fragmented and shrinking natural habitats intensify the interspecific as well as the intraspecific competitive intensities for other species.
-As suggested by our result (Fig. 4a) the increase in interspecific competition will inevitably lead to biodiversity loss.
-Furthermore, the increase in intraspecific competition of other species will drive more massive species to extinction (Fig. 4b).
-Although according to our simulation these massive species will be replaced by more but less massive species, this is possible only if the total biomass of all non-human species can be maintained, which is not likely without the necessary space for plants to grow and for animals to roam.
-The combined effect is a planet of fewer species --- a commentary hardly new but here borne out by a mathematical model.
+We conclude the paper with some hard-to-ignore implications of our result on human's impact on biodiversity.
+First, the rise of human species can also be considered as the trophication of one super species atop of all foodwebs.
+This reality alone will accelerate the demise of most endangered species (Fig.2(b)).
+Second, it seems a reasonable observation that turning natural habitats into agricultural land at the rate and scale parallel the human population explosion is the primary component of human's competitive intensity against other species, and the increasingly fragmented and shrinking natural habitats intensify the interspecific competition as well as the intraspecific competition for other species.
+As suggested by our result (Fig.4(a)) the increase in interspecific competition will inevitably lead to biodiversity loss.
+Furthermore, the increase in intraspecific competition of other species will drive more massive species to extinction (Fig.4(b)).
+Although according to our simulation these massive species will be replaced by more but less massive species, this is possible only if the total biomass of all non-human species can be maintained, which is definitely not likely without the necessary space for plants to grow and animals to roam.
+The combined effect is a planet with fewer species - a commentary hardly new but here only borne out by a mathematical model.